 Adopting best practice - how to ensure that graduate skills meet the expectations of employers; if employers are in crisis, how can they engage positively with graduates; how can employers adapt graduate recruitment post-Covid 19; can social mobility be supported by employers; how will placements and internships be affected post-Pandemic and post-Brexit?

-Click here to fill in our enquiry form or arrange a call back from our In-house Training Manager.
+Click here to fill in our enquiry form or to have a confidential discussion about your requirements, please contact Catherine Ouston our Head of In-house Training on 01983 861133 or email Teamtraining@bfi.co.uk

 Book a 15-minute consultation with our course designer